Ogdensburg, New York: History

 The first settlers under an American flag arrived that year in 1796.
 American settlers essentially drove the Oswegatchie, former British allies, out of the area; many went to Akwesasne or other Mohawk reserves in Canada.
 New American residents named the village Ogdensburgh after Samuel Ogden, an early landowner.
 The community developed around this early settlement, which was designated the county seat from 1802 to 1828.
 During the War of 1812, the city was captured by British forces to end the partial blockade on the St. Lawrence River and harassment that had been conducted from the community.
 In the absence of US troops, the local merchants restored an extensive trade with Canadian towns across the river.

-The community was incorporated as a village in 1817.
-Unlike Plattsburgh, it removed the "h" in the spelling of its name.
-The locale was chartered as the City of Ogdensburg in 1868.
-It is located between Brockville, Ontario to the west and Massena, New York to the east.
+The community was incorporated as a village in 1817 and chartered as the City of Ogdensburg in 1868.
+This post US Civil war period saw Ogdensburg as a location of Fenian activity, Thomas Miller Beach spent some time in fall of 1868 in the city in his activities with the Fenian Brotherhood.

-In 1940 the town was the site of the signing of the Ogdensburg Agreement between Canadian Prime Minister Mackenzie King and United States President Franklin D. Roosevelt.
+In 1940, the town was the site of the signing of the Ogdensburg Agreement between Canadian Prime Minister Mackenzie King and United States President Franklin D. Roosevelt.
 This renewed the ties between the two countries after the 1939 outbreak of World War II in Europe.
 The celebrated German POW Franz von Werra escaped from Canada to Ogdensburg in a rowboat.